Get to Know Cloud Security Engineering

 What Is Cloud Security Engineering?

 Cloud computing presents many unique security issues and challenges.
 In the cloud, data is stored with a third-party provider and accessed over the internet.
 This means visibility into the structure that holds this data is limited.
-Thus, customers may not have a clear view of the attack service, and may find it difficult to predict the attack vectors that a threat actor may exploit.
+Thus, customers may not have a clear view of the attack surface, and may find it difficult to predict the attack vectors that a threat actor may exploit.
 It’s imperative both the customer and the cloud service provider (CSP) understand their respective roles and the security issues inherent in cloud computing.

 As a cloud security engineer, you help your organization maintain a strong security posture in the cloud.
 You do this by protecting the confidentiality, integrity, and availability (CIA) of cloud systems as well as the information stored and processed by these systems.
 Let’s take a closer look at what each of these terms means.